 Areas of Expertise

-Race and criminal Justice, slavery and southern history, and dynamics of African-American identity formation
+Race and criminal justice, slavery and southern history, the dynamics of African-American identity formation

 Education